Interested in renting a pop up camper and want the best deal possible?

 We found some awesome pros and cons, how much it costs to rent a pop up camper, and so much more.

-Click here to browse the best pop up camper rentals near you now, or keep reading to learn our top tips!
+Click here to browse the best pop up tent trailer rentals near you now or keep reading to learn our top tips!

 Note: Some of the links in this article are affiliate links.
 This doesn't cost you any more than normal.
 Read our disclaimer for more info.

 Renting a Pop Up Camper Vs. Other RV Rentals

 Pop up campers are an amazing way to experience an RV vacation.
 Compared to other recreational vehicles like motor homes or camper vans, these campers allow you to go virtually anywhere!

 Pros and Cons of Pop Up Tent Trailers